PawelKnap/3D-human-pose-estimation/User Guide.md

     - Download and install the Texas Instruments [MMWAVE-SDK](https://www.ti.com/tool/MMWAVE-SDK), which includes the XDS110 drivers necessary.
     - Dowload and install the TI tool called [Uniflash](https://www.ti.com/tool/UNIFLASH).
 It flashes the .bin file to the board.
     - The board needs a power supply - recommended 5V dc output, 3A output, and a USB connection the PC (this cable should come with the radar)
+    - Front of the Radar 1 should be aligned with the front of the camera, and the subsequent radars should be positioned in a counterclockwise direction.
+In the case of a 3-radar system, each radar is spaced at an angular distance of 120 degrees from the previous one.
+For the updated 4-radar system, the angular separation is adjusted to 90 degrees between each radar.

 ## Installation